Vijay Tendulkar: Awards

-Tendulkar won Maharashtra State government awards in 1969 and 1972; and Mahārāshtra Gaurav Puraskār in 1999.
-He was honoured with the Sangeet Nātak Akademi Award in 1970, and again in 1998 with the Academy's highest award for "lifetime contribution", the Sangeet Natak Akademi Fellowship ("Ratna Sadasya").
+Tendulkar won Maharashtra State government awards in 1969 and 1972; and Maharashtra Gaurav Puraskar in 1999.
+He was honoured with the Sangeet Natak Akademi Award in 1970, and again in 1998 with the academy's highest award for "lifetime contribution", the Sangeet Natak Akademi Fellowship ("Ratna Sadasya").
 In 1984, he received the Padma Bhushan award from the Government of India for his literary accomplishments.

-In 1977, Tendulkar won the National Film Award for Best Screenplay for his screenplay of Shyām Benegals movie, Manthan (1976).
-He has written screenplays for many significant art movies, such as Nishānt, Ākrosh, Ardh Satya and Aghaat.
+In 1977, Tendulkar won the National Film Award for Best Screenplay for his screenplay of Shyam Benegals movie, Manthan (1976).
+He has written screenplays for many significant art movies, such as Nishant, Akrosh, Ardh Satya and Aghaat.

 A comprehensive list of awards is given below: